 We reviewed safety records, incident reports national patient safety alerts and minutes of meetings where these were discussed.
 Lessons were shared to make sure action was taken to improve safety in the practice.
-For example, an incident occurred where a patient collapsed in the waiting room and staff were unable to find an oxygen mask with the oxygen cylinder.
-Staff were provided with refresher training and all staff were reminded of where the emergency equipment was kept.
+For example, an incident occurred where a patient caused a disturbance in the waiting room intimidating the practice staff.
+Staff were supported by the management of the practice and further training was given to help manage any potential issue in the future.
 The matter was discussed within the practice meetings and within the yearly significant events review.